 The Myth of the "Affair-Proof" Relationship

 If you type "how to affair-proof your marriage" into a search engine, you will be flooded with checklists.
-You will be told to schedule more date nights, to have more sex, to be more appreciative, or to check your partner's phone.
+You will be told to schedule more date nights, have more sex, be more appreciative, and check your partner's phone.

-There is a deep, seductive comfort in these lists.
-We crave them because they offer us the illusion of an insurance policy.
-We want to believe that if we just follow the steps—if we are fit enough, attentive enough, and vigilant enough—we can guarantee that betrayal will never touch us.
+There is a deep, seductive comfort in these lists because they offer us the illusion of an insurance policy.
+We want to believe that if we just follow the steps by being fit enough, attentive enough, and vigilant enough, we can guarantee that betrayal will never touch us.

 Wouldn't it be nice if love actually worked that way?

 But the reality of long-term intimacy is far more complex than a checklist.
 Human beings are autonomous, evolving, and fallible creatures.
 We change, our needs shift, and the world offers us endless opportunities for distraction.
-To say we can "affair-proof" a relationship is to imply that we can control another person’s choices.
-We cannot.
+To say we can "affair-proof" a relationship is to imply that we can control another person’s choices, which we simply cannot do.

 However, research into the dynamics of trust and betrayal points us toward a much deeper, quieter reality.
-The greatest risk to a relationship is not always the external temptation; often, it is the internal denial.
+The greatest risk to a relationship is not always the external temptation because it is often the internal denial.

 The Danger of the Unexamined Self

-In my practice, I often see a dynamic where one partner believes everything is fine—that they are "good," loyal, and transparent—while simultaneously hiding vast parts of themselves.
-They aren't just hiding from their spouse; they are hiding from themselves.
-They suppress their insecurities, their darker fantasies, their financial anxieties, or their unmet needs because they don't fit the image of the "perfect partner."
+In my practice, I often see a dynamic where one partner believes everything is fine.
+They view themselves as "good," loyal, and transparent while simultaneously hiding vast parts of themselves.
+They aren't just hiding from their spouse because they are also hiding from themselves.
+They suppress their insecurities, their darker fantasies, their financial anxieties, or their unmet needs because they don't fit the image of the perfect partner.

-This self-deception is dangerous.
-You cannot manage a vulnerability you refuse to admit exists.
+This self-deception is dangerous because you cannot manage a vulnerability you refuse to admit exists.

-This is why, when I do pre-marital counseling, I ask a question that often stops the room cold.
-I don't ask, "Do you promise to be faithful?"
-That’s too easy.
-Everyone says yes.
+This is why I ask a question that often stops the room cold when I do pre-marital counseling.
+I don't ask if they promise to be faithful.
+That is too easy because everyone says yes.

-Instead, I ask: "What is most likely to compromise your integrity in this relationship?"
+Instead, I ask them what is most likely to compromise their integrity in this relationship.

-I ask them to look at the specific circumstances—stress, financial pressure, addiction, a sense of failure, sexual boredom—that would make them vulnerable to breaking trust.
-I ask them to apply this not just to sex, but to money, to substance use, and to emotional withdrawal.
+I ask them to look at the specific circumstances like stress, financial pressure, addiction, a sense of failure, or sexual boredom that would make them vulnerable to breaking trust.
+I ask them to apply this not just to sex but to money, substance use, and emotional withdrawal.

-The partners who say, "Oh, I would never do that," are the ones I worry about.
-They are operating with a blind spot.
-The partners who can say, "If I feel minimized at work, I crave validation, and that’s when I’m vulnerable to an emotional affair"—those are the partners who are actually safe.
+The partners who say they would never do that are the ones I worry about because they are operating with a blind spot.
+The partners who can admit that craving validation when they feel minimized at work makes them vulnerable to an emotional affair are the partners who are actually safe.
 They know their shadow.
 Because they can see it, they can guard against it.

 Windows, Walls, and Radical Honesty

 Dr. Shirley Glass, one of the world's leading experts on infidelity, described this through the concept of "Windows and Walls."
-In a healthy relationship, there is a wall between the couple and the outside world, and a wide-open window between the partners.
+In a healthy relationship, there is a wall between the couple and the outside world alongside a wide-open window between the partners.

 When an affair begins, the architecture flips.
-We put up a wall with our partner—hiding our frustrations, our desires, or our daily victories—and we open a window to someone else.
+We put up a wall with our partner by hiding our frustrations, desires, or daily victories, and we open a window to someone else.

-Often, this wall is built brick by brick, not out of malice, but out of fear.
-We fear that if we show our partner our true, messy selves—our "inner addict," our depressive episodes, or our complex fantasies—we will be rejected.
+Often, this wall is built brick by brick out of fear rather than malice.
+We fear that if we show our partner our true, messy selves like our "inner addict," our depressive episodes, or our complex fantasies, we will be rejected.
 So we hide.
-And in that hiding, we create the isolation that makes an affair possible.
+In that hiding, we create the isolation that makes an affair possible.

 The most effective way to protect your relationship is to be vigilant about where you are placing your windows.

-This means doing the messy, unglamorous work of keeping the channel to your partner open, even when it is difficult.
+This means doing the messy, unglamorous work of keeping the channel to your partner open even when it is difficult.
 It means speaking your resentments out loud rather than letting them calcify into silence.
 It means risking a difficult conversation about your sex life rather than numbing out.
-It means admitting when you feel bored, or lonely, or disconnected, and asking your partner to meet you there.
+It means admitting when you feel bored, lonely, or disconnected and asking your partner to meet you there.

 We don't stay faithful because we are afraid of getting caught.
 We stay faithful because the intimacy we have built is too valuable to trade.